jxxcarlson/meenylatex/README.md

 # MiniLaTeX

 The MiniLatex package renders a subset of LaTeX to Html.

-See the code in `./example`, or just do this:
+To run a simple example: see the code in `./example`, or just do this:

 - `cd example`